Seaham Digital Trails mobile application accessibility statement

 Contacting us by phone or visiting us in person

 If you need to contact us about any other issues, please use our contact us page.

 Durham County Council is committed to making its mobile applications accessible, in accordance with The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Under the Equality Act 2010 we must ensure we do not unlawfully discriminate in our service delivery and make reasonable adjustments for people with disabilities where necessary.
 We are constantly working to improve the accessibility and usability of our site.

-This mobile application is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+This mobile application is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

 Preparation of this statement